amnn/typed-geomlab-report/report.md

 \subsection{Wildcard Constructors}\label{sec:wildcard}

 Lifting atoms to the type level creates an infinite family of constructors, which cannot be used in \text{R\'emy} encodings.
-However, we observe that any given program only mentions finitely many atoms.
+However, we observe that any given program only mentions finitely many atom literals.
 Consequently, we adopt an encoding whereby a type splits infinite families into "constructors it has been exposed to" each with their own flag parameter and children, and "all other constructors" captured by a single \textit{wildcard} flag parameter.

 When a type, $\tau$, is exposed to a new constructor from an infinite family (for example, through unification with another type), we update its flag parameter in $\tau$ by copying the appropriate wildcard and initialise its children in $\tau$ with fresh types (Figure\ \ref{fig:wildcard-unify}).
 Didier \text{R\'emy} employed this trick to cope with arbitrary record field names\ \cite{Remy/records91}, but it was not adopted by Cartwright and Fagan\ \cite{cartwright1991soft} like his simple (finite) encoding.